LatterRarity70/Menu-Background/support.md

 # Support

 Thank you for using my mod!
 I don't accept any donations, but your support means a lot to me.
-Here’s how you can help:
+Here is how you can help:

 #### - Stay active on my [GitHub](https://github.com/user95401) by giving stars, creating issues, forking, or contributing to the projects.